sblask/sblask.github.io/_posts/2017-04-10-migrating-away-from-scm-breeze.markdown

 hold references to file paths and branches, so all that needed to be done was parsing indexes from the command line, resolve the matching environment variable and replace the indexes with the result.
-What I came up with is the [expand-indexes-or-expand-or-complete function][1] which I map to `<Tab>` like [this][2] Now I can type `comamnd 1 2 3-6 7<Tab>` and the numbers will be replaced with branches or file paths that are referenced by the environment variables matching the numbers / range of numbers (normal tab completion still works if there are no numbers or matches).
-Now obviously this is not the same as just typing the number and enter and the command will just run, but I use `<Tab>` all the time anyway and this approach has the following advantages:
+What I came up with is the [expand-indexes-or-expand-or-complete function][1] which I mapped to `<Tab>` like [this][2].
+Now I can type `command 1 3-6 9<Tab>` and the numbers will be replaced with branches or file paths that are referenced by the environment variables matching `1 3 4 5 6 9` (normal tab completion still works if there are no numbers or matches).
+Now obviously this is not the same as just typing the command and the numbers and everything will run just fine when pressing enter, but I use `<Tab>` all the time anyway and this approach has the following advantages:

  - I can use indexes with all commands
- - I can double check that I typed the right numbers
+ - I can check that I typed the right numbers by double-checking the result of the expansion
- - I can expand the same number twice and edit the result for simple renaming
+ - I can expand the same number twice and edit the result for simple renaming etc.
  - shell history search has more of a chance to find something useful when having the history full of `vim meaningful_filename` instead of `vim 1`